• Edinburgh • Highlands • Loch Ness • Caithness •

 Orkney

-After a leisurely breakfast, we'll depart midmorning and visit Scotland's most northern point - John o'Groats.
-We'll have a picnic lunch on board the ferry to the Orkney Isles.
+After a leisurely breakfast, we'll depart for the ferry to the archipelago of Orkney.
 After debarking the ferry, there will be a driving tour to visit Skara Brae, a restored Neolithic village, and then to the The Ring of Brodgar, a large collection of monolithic standing stones in a perfect circle.
+There will also be a visit to the Italian chapel, built by WW2 POWs.

-Late in the evening we'll take the overnight boat to the Shetland Islands.
+Late in the evening we'll take the overnight ferry to Lerwick in Shetland.
 You'll have a cabin and breakfast in the boat.

 Dinner at the Neuk Restaurant at the Albert Hotel